wisaaco/wisaaco.github.io/_posts/2020-11-20-pandas-pivot.md

     - "Python"
 ---

-The pivot operation on a table transform some columns values in columns using other columns as a reference.
+The pivot operation of a dataframe transforms some columns values in columns using other columns as a reference.
+Sounds crazy, isn't?

 Code:
 ```python